It’s important to get the garden beds cleaned up in the fall. Here are some helpful tips.

 Any of the plant remains and the leaves need to be moved into the compost.
 Otherwise, they can hide insects and foster disease conditions for next spring.
 Leaving a nice, clean bed helps you to get a head start after the winter.

-Here, in the United States, states east of the Mississippi also need to lime their beds.
+If you live in the United States east of the Mississippi, as I do, you will also need to lime your garden beds.
 We tend to get acidic rain so a dusting of lime is necessary each fall.